US Supreme Court bans the use of race in university admissions

 Such affirmative action policies arose from the Civil Rights Movement in the 1960s aiming to help address the legacy of discrimination in higher education against African Americans.

-Thursday's ruling was a victory for conservatives, some who have argued that affirmative action is fundamentally unfair.

-Others have said the policy has outlived its need because educational opportunities have vastly improved for Blacks and other minorities.
+Thursday's ruling was a victory for conservatives, some of whom have argued that affirmative action is fundamentally unfair and that the policy has outlived its need due to significant gains by Black people and other minorities.

+"This is a great day for America," said ex-president Donald Trump, who helped build the court's conservative majority with three appointments.

+It "will make the college admissions process fairer and uphold equality under the law," added Republican US House Speaker Kevin McCarthy.

-But the ruling was a major setback to progressives, one year after the court overturned the landmark 1973 "Roe v.
+But the ruling was another major setback to progressives after the court overturned the landmark 1973 "Roe v.
 Wade" decision guaranteeing a woman's right to abortion.

-The end to federally guaranteed abortion rights almost immediately led to half of the 50 states banning or severely curtailing the practice.
+The end of federally guaranteed abortion rights almost immediately led to half of the 50 states banning or severely curtailing the practice.

 © 2023 AFP